tcheukueppoo/maat/docs/gc.md

-Irrespective of how much time the program would take to allocate memory up until the `GCDebt`/`-GCSIZE` becomes postive, a very large step multiplier can significantly affect how the collector's CPU time is spend at the price of memory consumption which can radically changes the collector.
+Irrespective of how much time the program would take to allocate memory up until the `GCDebt`/`-GCSIZE` becomes postive, a very large step multiplier can significantly affect how the collector's CPU time is spend at the price of memory consumption which can radically change the nature of the collector.